 Quick turnaround for tomorrow’s game, as Colby Lewis takes the hill for a 2:05 start (Arlington time).
 You can see it locally on FSSW.

 Press on, Rangers fans.

-Tags: Adrian Beltre Colorado Rockies Craig Gentry Dave Barnett Elvis Andrus Featured Ian Kinsler Jason Giambi Joe Nathan Michael Young Mike Adams Mike Napoli Mitch Moreland Nelson Cruz Popular Robbie Ross Roy Oswalt Texas Rangers Yorvit Torrealba
+Tags: Adrian Beltre Colorado Rockies Craig Gentry Dave Barnett Elvis Andrus Ian Kinsler Jason Giambi Joe Nathan Michael Young Mike Adams Mike Napoli Mitch Moreland Nelson Cruz Robbie Ross Roy Oswalt Texas Rangers Yorvit Torrealba